-Mid-Term and/or Final Exam Information: A mandatory final exam consisting of all information presented in the course will also be administered.
-You will have access to the Final Exam from Monday, July 1st through Sunday, July 7th.
+Mid-Term and/or Final Exam Information:

+A mandatory comprehensive final exam consisting of all information presented in the course will also be administered.
+You will have access to the Final Exam from Monday, July 8th through Sunday, July 14th.
 The Final Exam will be an online and open book.
-The access to the Final Exam will begin at 12:00 AM on 7/1, and it will close at 11:59 PM on 7/7.
+The access to the Final Exam will begin at 12:00 AM on 07/08, and it will close at 11:59 PM on 07/14.
 There will not be a late extension option for this assignment.
-Once the deadline ends at 11:59 pm on 7/7, you will not be able to access it, and it will not be reopened.
+Once the deadline ends at 11:59 p.m. on 07/14, you will not be able to access it, and it will not be reopened.

-Late Work Policy: This course allows one late assignment submission (for weeks 1-7 only) with no questions asked.
-This does not include discussion questions.
-You will need to request a late extension via e-mail to me either prior to the due date of the assignment or within 7 days after the due date.
+Late Work Policy: Late work will be accepted on a case-by-case basis ONLY.
+Late work will not be accepted for the discussions and the written assignment.
+You will need to request a late extension via e-mail to me either prior to the due date of the assignment or within 2 days after the due date.
 I will reply with the final deadline to submit.
-There is only one free pass opportunity so please be mindful and only use it when necessary.